iptv-ch/iptv-ch.github.io/README.md

 * **Multicast**: [XSPF (VLC)](https://api.init7.net/tvchannels.xspf) / [M3U](https://api.init7.net/tvchannels.m3u)
 * **HLS**: [XSPF (VLC)](https://api.init7.net/tvchannels.xspf?rp=true) / [M3U](https://api.init7.net/tvchannels.m3u?rp=true)

-#### SRG Sender Full HD?
+#### SRG channels Full HD?
-> Die SRG stellt Ihr FHD Signal nur im H.265 Format zur Verfügung.
-Dieses Format erfordert sehr viel mehr Hardware Ressourcen, so dass dies nur mit den aktuellsten Apple TV und >Android TV Setup Boxen ruckelfrei funktioniert.
-Wir verzichten generell auf Transcoding sondern fokussieren mit unserem TV7 auf die unverschlüsselte Weiterleitung von TV-Signalen.
-Darum verbreiten wir diese Sender in der TV7 App nicht in FHD sondern nur im 720p Format.
-Dafür stellen wir die Signale in FHD als separate Playlist zum Konsum auf einem eigenen Player zur Verfügung:
+> SRG only provides its FHD signal in H.265 format.
+This format requires a lot more hardware resources, so it only works smoothly with the latest Apple TV and >Android TV setup boxes.
+We generally do not use transcoding, but instead focus on the unencrypted transmission of TV signals with our TV7.
+That is why we do not broadcast these channels in the TV7 app in FHD but only in 720p format.
+Instead, we provide the signals in FHD as a separate playlist for consumption on a separate player

-**Playlist Multicast**
+Translated with DeepL.com (free version) thanks to FR-95 **Playlist Multicast**
 * [SRG Sender FHD MC.m3u](https://www.init7.net/de/support/faq/srg-sender-full-hd/srg-fhd-mc.m3u)
 * [SRG Sender FHD MC.xspf](https://www.init7.net/de/support/faq/srg-sender-full-hd/srg-fhd-mc.xspf)